 Recall that (Kingman~\cite{kingman}, Hammersley~\cite{hammersley}, Biggins~\cite{biggins}) conditioned on $\{\cT=\infty\}$,

 where $\varrho_*$ is given in (\ref{t*}).
-According to $\psi'(\varrho_*) =0$ or $\psi'(\varrho_*) <0$, we call the case critical or subcritical.
-Conditioned on $\{\cT=\infty\}$, the rightmost particle in the branching random walk without killing has a negative speed in the subcritical case, while in the critical case it converges almost surely to $-\infty$ in the logarithmical scale (see \cite{yzpolymer} and \cite{addario09} for the precise statement of the rate of almost sure convergence).
+According to $\psi '(\varrho_*) =0$ or $\psi'(\varrho_*) <0$, we call the case critical or subcritical.
+Conditioned on $\{\cT=\infty\}$, the rightmost particle in the branching random walk without killing has a negative speed in the subcritical case, while in the critical case it converges almost surely to $-\infty$ in the logarithmical scale; see \cite{yzpolymer} and \cite {addario09} for the precise statement of the rate of almost sure convergence.

 We now place a killing barrier at zero: any particle which enters $(-\infty, 0)$ is removed and does not produce any offspring.
-Hence at every generation $n\ge0$, survive only the particles that always stayed nonnegative up to time $n$.
-Denote by $\zz$ the set of all lived particles of the killed branching walk:
+Hence at every generation $n\ge0$, only the particles that always stayed nonnegative up to time $n$ survive.
+Denote by $\zz$ the set of all surviving particles of the killed branching walk,